Ken Starr: Appointment

-In August 1994, pursuant to the newly reauthorized Ethics in Government Act, Starr was appointed by a special three-judge division of the D.C.
-Circuit to continue the Whitewater investigation.
-He replaced Robert B. Fiske, a moderate Republican who had been appointed by attorney general Janet Reno.
+In July 1994, Attorney General Janet Reno sought to reappoint moderate Republican Robert B. Fiske to serve as independent counsel, following the passage of the Independent Counsel Reauthorization Act of 1994, which reauthorized the Ethics in Government Act.
+At the time, the Special Division of the Court of Appeals for the D.C.
+Circuit was composed of three judges: David B. Sentelle, John D. Butzner Jr., and Joseph T. Sneed III; the panel comprised two Republicans and one Democrat.
+In August 1994, the panel appointed Starr to continue the Whitewater investigation.
+Starr replaced Robert B. Fiske, who had been appointed by attorney general Janet Reno in January.
+The decision from the court was unexpected.

 Starr took the position part-time and remained active with his law firm, Kirkland & Ellis, as this was permitted by statute and was also the norm with previous independent counsel investigations.
 As time went on, he was increasingly criticized for alleged conflicts of interest stemming from his continuing association with Kirkland & Ellis.
 Kirkland, like several other major law firms, was representing clients in litigation with the government, including tobacco companies and auto manufacturers.
 The firm itself was being sued by the Resolution Trust Corporation, a government agency involved in the Whitewater matter.
 Additionally, Starr's own actions were challenged because Starr had, on one occasion, talked with lawyers for Paula Jones, who was suing Bill Clinton over an alleged sexual harassment.
 Starr had explained to them why he believed that sitting U.S. Presidents are not immune to civil suit.
 When this constitutional question ultimately reached the Supreme Court, the justices unanimously agreed.